ozanyldzgithuboffical/SpringMVC/README.md

 If not provided, spring will provide an inbuilt login page to user.
 It also contains attribute for default target if login success, or login failure due to invalid user/password match.

 - **logout:** This will help to find the next view if logout is called in application.

+- It does not go to database for password validation rather I have stored username/password combination in configuration file itself.
+To use this king of setup, **authentication-manager** is setup with inline in-built user details service.
+In more real time applications, this is going to be some user service fetching data from remote database.